 - The same sheet of illustration may contain several figures.
 Where figures on two or more sheets form in effect a single complete figure.
 Moreover, the arrangement of figures on the several sheets should be such that the figure becomes complete without concealing any part of any of the figures appearing on the various sheets.

 - The arrangement of different figures shall be on a sheet or sheets without wasting space.
 Preferably in an upright position, clearly at some distance from one another.
 If the figures arrangement is not in an upright position, they shall be present sideways with the top of the figures on the left side of the sheet.

 - The different figures shall be numbered in Arabic numerals consecutively and independently of the numbering of the sheets.

 - Reference signs not mentioned in the description shall not appear in the illustration, and vice versa.

-- The same features, when denoted by reference signs, shall, throughout the international application, be denoted by the same signs.
+- The same features, when one prefers reference signs for denotations, then, he/she should throughout the international application, denote by the same signs.

-- If the illustration contains a large number of reference signs, it is strongly recommended to attach a separate sheet listing all reference signs and the features denoted by them.
-Patent Illustration Requirements
+- If the illustration contains a large number of reference signs then, one needs to attach a separate sheet listing all reference signs and the features denoted by them.